dottjt/plastic/chapters/04-depression.md

 ### Weed

-Smith's Crisps.
+Abdula's Potato.
+A black papermache cable.
 The desk which swore.
-Disposable coffee cups form unions in a chain of dispute, protested in favour of improved recycle times.
-The overhead lamp brims a surly mustard haze, dribbling drabs of light across a landscape of twaddled fortunes.
-The allure of creep, infecting the wooden draw handles containing all sorts of grim.
-A plume of mould gathers around your arms, .
+Rows of disposable coffee cups form unions in a chain of dispute, protested in favour of improved recycle times.
+The cameo floor lamp brims a surly mustard green, dribbling sautéed light across a landscape of twaddled fortunes.
+The allure of creep.
+Infecting the wooden draw handles containing all sorts of grim.
+A plume of mould gathers in presumptuous ways, .

 Perhaps weed wasn't entirely necessary for my survival, although my brain didn't know otherwise.
 As far as it was concerned, drugs were an entirely necessary addition to my existence.
 Perhaps even compromising of my existence altogether.
 The insular hope which clouded my lungs and left me in a